 Our Community Broadcasting Network (OCBN)

 As a member of the Behavioral Health Planning and Advisory Council (BHPAC), I am pleased to announce a collaboration between OCBN and BHPAC to get information about behavioral health out to the community.
-Our goal is to inform the public about behavioral health issues utilizing the Family Medicine Best Practices Podcasts .
+Our goal is to inform the public about behavioral health issues utilizing the Health & Wellness Best Practices Podcasts and with BHPAC members invited to be content contributors and share the podcasts with their networks.
 Additionally, I am pleased to announce the appointment of Our Community Broadcasting Network as a Network Member of the National Library of Medicine (NLM).
 With this appointment, OCBN is charged with getting valuable information out to the community about health issues that impact their lives.
 Visit the Newsroom for more information about BHPAC and the National Library of Medicine.

 Best regards,

 Below are the latest Family Medicine Best Practices Podcasts*.
-For earlier podcasts, go to the Family Medicine Podcasts page.
+For earlier podcasts, go to the Health & Wellness Podcasts page.

 *Interviews are recorded on the Zoom platform and edited for time and content.
 The edited podcast is then reviewed by the interviewee(s) for accuracy prior to being finalized and posted for public viewing.
 For more information about the podcast process, contact me at DennisStretar@ocbn.online.
 All videos are hosted on the Vimeo platform and linked on this page.
 If any of the podcasts fail to load, refresh the page and that will re-load them properly.